 The technology separates and boils the produced water along with the oil into steam and reinjects it into the ground to enable easier recovery of the heavy oil to the surface.
 The process requires the use of large amounts of natural gas to heat and boil the water into steam.
 It also results in carbon emissions from the burning of natural gas.

-Jointly owned by Shell and ExxonMobil, Aera Energy is undertaking the Belridge solar project to reduce the consumption of natural gas and the carbon footprint of its operations.
+Jointly owned by Shell and ExxonMobil, Aera Energy is undertaking the Belridge solar project to reduce the consumption of natural gas and carbon footprint at its operations.

 GlassPoint’s trough technology was developed specifically for the oil and gas industry and can be seamlessly integrated with existing operations.
 It includes thinly curved mirrors that are installed inside a greenhouse enclosure, which protects them from high winds and dust.

-An automated washing system is incorporated into the system to remove dust and dirt to maintain optimal performance of the system even in harsh conditions.
+An automated washing system is incorporated into the system to remove dust and dirt, ensuring the system maintains optimal performance even in harsh conditions.
 The system is highly efficient and designed to conserve water by recycling 90% of the water used for washing.

 The solar thermal plant will enable Aera Energy to save approximately 4.87 billion cubic feet (bcf) of natural gas a year that is currently being used at the Belridge oil field for producing steam.
-It will provide a sustainable solution for energy generation and conserve natural gas resources that are currently being imported from outside the California state.
+It will provide a sustainable solution for energy generation and conserve natural gas resources, which are currently imported from outside the state of California.

 The project will also improve air quality by curbing 376,000t of carbon dioxide emissions a year, which is equal to offsetting emissions from 80,000 cars.

-Further, the plant is expected to create 500 jobs during the construction phase in addition to hundreds of indirect jobs, and tax revenue generation.
+Further, the plant is expected to create 500 jobs during the construction phase, in addition to hundreds of indirect jobs, as well as tax revenue generation.